muratk5n/thirdwave/en/README.md

 ---

-The backdrop changed of course throughout the Craig era; there was the 2008 crisis, Syria, refugees, failures in Iraq, Trump.
+The backdrop changed of course throughout the Craig era; there was the 2008 crisis, failures in Iraq, Syria, refugees, more crisis..
 Surely these effected the mood of the later movies.

 ---